Sustainment forum synchronizes enterprise

-The Army’s senior sustainer and Commanding General of Army Materiel Command Gen. Charles Hamilton addresses more than 250 sustainers, both in-person and virtually, at the Sustainment Leader Warfighting Forum, Dec.
-14-15 at Fort Gregg Adams, Virginia.
+FORT GREGG ADAMS, Va. -- The Army’s senior sustainer drove home an important message for the more than 250 attendees at the Sustainment Leader Warfighting Forum, Dec.
+14-15 at Fort Gregg Adams, Virginia, and virtually.

+“Sustainment is about warfighting – period,” said Gen. Charles Hamilton, commanding general of Army Materiel Command, “to build sustainment operations that understand how to support at echelon.
+Sustainment can help deter and help win battles, and many of you have seen that over the years.”

+Hamilton challenged the room to recognize the expectations for the sustainment community and how the means of achieving those requirements are changing.

 |Date Taken: